9.01 Appearance Fees - Several Parties

 Illinois law requires plaintiffs to pay a fee to bring an eviction case, and it also requires defendants to pay a fee if they want to contest those cases at trial.
 If you pay the fee and then win at trial, you may ask the Court to require the plaintiff to reimburse you.
 If you are financially unable to pay the fee, you may file a written request (with required documents in support) asking the Court to waive the fee.
 You must either pay the fee, or file a written request to have it waived, within 48 hours of your first court appearance.
 If you do neither, then you may be defaulted (i.e. lose the case) and will not be allowed to participate in the trial.

-Boone County Eviction & Small Claims Cases:
+Boone County Eviction Cases:

-Illinois law requires plaintiffs to pay a fee to bring a small claims or an eviction case, and it also requires defendants to pay a fee if they want to contest those cases at trial.
+Illinois law requires plaintiffs to pay a fee to bring an eviction case, and it also requires defendants to pay a fee if they want to contest those cases at trial.
 If you pay the fee and then win at trial, you may ask the Court to require the plaintiff to reimburse you.
 If you are financially unable to pay the fee, you may file a written request (with required documents in support) asking the Court to waive the fee.
 You must either pay the fee, or file a written request to have it waived, within five business days prior to the hearing.
 If you do neither, then you may be defaulted (i.e. lose the case) and will not be allowed to participate in the trial.

 Winnebago and Boone Arbitration Cases: